History of Alton Towers: Stately home and gardens

+Noted architect Augustus Pugin subsequently conducted multiple further alterations, such as a new banqueting hall, an additional gallery and upper floors to the halls.

-In 1852, following the death of the 16th Earl, Alton Towers was briefly inherited by his cousin, Bertram, 17th Earl of Shrewsbury but when he died four years later at the young age of 24, all work on the house ceased and no further alterations would again be made to the property by his family.
-As there was no direct heir to the estate, Bertram left the earldom and Alton Towers to a younger son of The 14th Duke of Norfolk but this was contested by Henry, 18th Earl of Shrewsbury, of Ingestre Hall, a distant cousin of the late 17th earl, who filed a legal writ to determine lawful ownership of Alton Towers.
+In 1852, following the death of the 16th Earl, Alton Towers was briefly inherited by his cousin, Bertram, 17th Earl of Shrewsbury but when he died four years later at the age of 24, all work on the house ceased and no further alterations would be made to the property by his family.
+As there was no direct heir to the estate, Bertram left the earldom and Alton Towers to a younger son of The 14th Duke of Norfolk but this was contested by Henry, 18th Earl of Shrewsbury, of Ingestre Hall, a distant cousin of the 17th earl, who filed a legal writ to determine lawful ownership of Alton Towers.
 As the contents of the house were not contested, everything within the house was auctioned off in a 29-day sale of 4,000 lots.

-In 1857, The 18th Earl of Shrewsbury succeeded to the earldom, and two years later he acquired the Alton Towers Estate.
+In 1857, the 18th Earl of Shrewsbury succeeded to the earldom, and two years later he acquired the Alton Towers Estate.
 In celebration, the earl held a procession through Staffordshire on 13 April 1860.
 Beginning in Uttoxeter, it stretched over a mile with up to 40,000 people in the grounds of Alton Towers at the end.
 The Chetwynd-Talbots' main home was Ingestre Hall and they only lived at Alton Towers while Ingestre was being rebuilt following a fire.
-The 19th Earl opened the grounds to the public at certain times of the year to help raise money to refurbish parts of the house.
+The 19th Earl opened the grounds to the public at certain times of the year to raise money to help refurbish parts of the house.

-During the 1890s, The 20th Earl of Shrewsbury started the tradition of summer fetes at Alton.
+During the 1890s, the 20th Earl of Shrewsbury started the tradition of summer fetes at Alton.
 As well as the gardens, people were attracted with fireworks displays, balloon festivals, clowns, and exhibitions of instruments of torture.
-In 1896, the earl and countess separated.
-The earl went to live at Ingestre and the countess stayed at Alton.
+In 1896, the earl and countess separated: the earl went to live at Ingestre and the countess stayed at Alton.
 The house began to decay and the grounds became neglected because the earl did not pay for upkeep.
-The 20th earl was a very active businessman who is now best known for founding the manufacturer of Talbot cars in 1902.
+The 20th earl was a businessman who is best known for founding the manufacturer of Talbot cars in 1902.
 In November 1918, the earl decided to sell off the majority of the estate by auction.
 The countess continued to live on the estate for another two years after the earl died in 1921.